pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

     ; nssub.sld.test. zone with DELEG-only delegation
     delegsub.sub.sld.test.
 DELEG ...

-Terms SNAME and SLIST used in the rest of this section are defined in RFC 1034 section 5.3.2.:
+The terms SNAME and SLIST used here are defined in Section 5.3.2 of {{!RFC1034}}:

-SNAME           the domain name we are searching for.
+SNAME is the domain name we are searching for.

-SLIST           a structure which describes the name servers and the
-                zone which the resolver is currently trying to query.
+SLIST is a structure which describes the name servers and the zone which the resolver is currently trying to query.

-DELEG-aware SLIST needs to be able to hold two types of information - delegations defined by NS records and also by DELEG records.
-DELEG and NS delegations can create cyclic dependencies and/or lead to duplicate entries which point onto the same server.
-Suitable limits MUST be enforced to limit damage EVEN IF SOMEONE HAS INCORRECTLY CONFIGURED SOME DATA.
+A DELEG-aware SLIST needs to be able to hold two types of information: delegations defined by NS records and delegations defined by DELEG records.
+DELEG and NS delegations can create cyclic dependencies and/or lead to duplicate entries which point to the same server.
+Resolvers need to enforce suitable limits to limit damage even if someone has incorrectly configured some of the data used to create an SLIST.

 Modified description of Step 2.
 Find the best servers to ask follows: